hpnhs25/Unsupervised-Learning/README.md

 Q: After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-Means?

-A: The variance or inertia total is lower with fewer features to cluster and this can be seen in the tighter clustering scatterplot
+A: The variance or inertia total is lower with fewer features to cluster and this can be seen in the tighter clustering scatterplot and also the K-Means Model built on PCA Data shows lower total inertia or variance at all k values in the model.